Best Sports Bars to Watch the Game

 Located at 2800 Gulf to Bay Blvd in Clearwater, Florida, the Original Hooters is the spot that started the iconic Hooters brand back in 1983

-Sure, the list of requirements for a sports bar isn't very long, but as with any play, it’s the execution that counts.
-You can rely on these popular sports bars in St. Pete/Clearwater to deliver an unbeatable sporting event experience year-round.
+Sure, the list of requirements for a fun sports bar isn't very long, but as with any play, it’s the execution that counts.
+So when it comes time for the big game or your favorite sporting event, head to these popular sports bars, which deliver an unbeatable place to gather year-round.

 Watch Our "Best Sports Bars" Video Now!